Expectation (philosophy)

 In the case of uncertainty, expectation is what is considered the most likely to happen.
 An expectation, which is a belief that is centered on the future, may or may not be realistic.
 A less advantageous result gives rise to the emotion of disappointment.
 If something happens that is not at all expected, it is a surprise.
 An expectation about the behavior or performance of another person, expressed to that person, may have the nature of a strong request, or an order; this kind of expectation is called a social norm.
 The degree to which something is expected to be true can be expressed using fuzzy logic.
 Anticipation is the emotion corresponding to expectation.

 Expectations of well-being

 Richard Lazarus asserts that people become accustomed to positive or negative life experiences which lead to favorable or unfavorable expectations of their present and near-future circumstances.
 Lazarus notes the widely accepted philosophical principle that "happiness depends on the background psychological status of the person...and cannot be well predicted without reference to one's expectations."

-With regard to happiness or unhappiness, Lazarus notes that objective conditions of life are those of hardship and deprivation often make a positive assessment of their well-being," while "people who are objectively well off...often make a negative assessment of their well-being."
+With regard to happiness or unhappiness, Lazarus notes that "people whose objective conditions of life are those of hardship and deprivation often make a positive assessment of their well-being," while "people who are objectively well off...often make a negative assessment of their well-being."
 Lazarus argues that "the most sensible explanation of this apparent paradox is that people...develop favorable or unfavorable expectations" that guide such assessments.